 The littlest New Yorkers all deserve the same opportunities for health.
-In Coney Island, the rate of preterm births, a key driver of infant death, is higher than the citywide rate, but the teen birth rate is similar to the city average.
-One quarter of elementary school students miss 20 or more days of school.
+In Borough Park, the rate of preterm births, a key driver of infant death, is similar to the rate in Midtown, the teen birth rate is lower than the city average, and the rate of elementary school absenteeism is half that of Brooklyn and the city overall.